Lat0uf/CYPHER/README.md

 </div>

+> I had this idea sitting in my head for a while, and a CS uni course with an open-ended "build any website" assessment was a good enough reason to just do it.

 ## 🎮 What it is

 You get 60 seconds.
 A cipher appears.
 You decode it and type the answer.
 Then another one appears.
 This continues until the clock hits zero.
 Wrong answer and it ends immediately.